Carrots have been a favored veggie request in the garden this year along with many inquiries on growing tips & different varieties.

 Lastly, we have the white carrot, which is sweet, beautiful, and sometimes mistaken for a parsnip.
 They average six to eight inches in length, and they usually have a mild taste but are sweeter than the orange carrot.

 When it comes to planting carrots you can buy seed tape or manually sow the seeds yourself.
 Seed tape is more costly, however, the spacing is done for you which greatly simplifies the process.
+Reading the seed packet before planting is crucial so you can properly determine your planting location.

 Carrots typically require some thinning once you start to see the tops peek apart.
 Carrot seeds are tiny and I find myself over-seeding them to make sure they all germinate.
 I use three fingers in between each carrot when it comes to thinning.